• Skip to primary navigation

 Recipe Tips & Notes

 • The Beef.
-I am using flank steak for this recipe, which is fairly common.
-You can use other cuts of steak to your preference.
-Some great options include skirt steak, tri tip, or flat iron steak.
-Ribeye is an outstanding choice for more tender beef, though a pricier option.
-Use your favorites to make it your own.
+Flank steak is ideal for this recipe, though you can use other cuts of steak to your preference.
+Try skirt steak, tri tip, or flat iron steak.
+Ribeye is an outstanding choice for more tender beef.

 • Szechuan Peppercorns.
-Szechuan peppercorns are a unique ingredient, common to Szechuan cuisine.
-They bring a slight floral quality along with spicy heat that can numb the tongue.
-You can usually find them in Asian grocery stores, though you may need to order some online.
-Black peppercorns are the best substitute and even welcome addition, but do not have the same flavor or impact to this dish.
+Szechuan peppercorns are a unique ingredient, common to Szechuan cuisine, offering a floral quality with tongue-numbing spicy heat.
+You can find them in Asian grocery stores, though you may need to order some online.
+Black peppercorns can be used instead, but do not have the same flavor or impact.

 That's it, my friends.
 I hope you enjoy this Szechuan beef recipe.
 Let me know if you make it and how you change it up.
 I'd love to hear how it turned out for you.
 Keep it spicy!